rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part3_precomputed_tables/README.md

 If the Raspberry's firmware now loads this binary at address `0x8_0000`, as always, we can be sure that our function returns the correct address of our global data word.

-> So far, all looks good, doesn't it?
-However, this was a lot to digest already, and we're far from
-> finished.
-So take a minute or two and clear your mind before we continue. 🧘

 Now lets link this to the most significant area of memory: